snss231/ip/README.md

 This is Duke bro, your friendly task assistant.

-Just enter "help" in the dialog box to see all commands.
+Run the jar file and you're good to go.
+Enter "help" in the dialog box and bro will tell you all the commands.

 Your tasks will be saved in {somewhere}/data/duke.txt.